ErrorNull0/enZombieSettings/enZombiesSettings10Hp/readme.txt

 enZombie Settings HP v1.0
 https://github.com/ErrorNull0/enZombiesSettings

-Adjust the maximum health of any enZombie or vanilla zombie.
+Adjust the maximum health and random HP vairation of enZombies, vanilla zombies or animals.

 The mod is intended for use with the main enZombies mod.